Monday, September 18, 2023

 PICTURES AND PARABLES,

 Behold, a sower went forth to sow, and when he sowed, some seeds fell by the wayside, and the fowls came and devoured them up.
 Some fell upon stoney places, where they had not much earth, and forthwith they sprung up, but because they had no deepness of earth, and when the sun was up, they were scorched; and because they had no root, they withered away.
 And some fell among thorns; and the thorns sprung up, and choked them.
 But others fell into good ground, and brought forth fruit, some an hundredfold, some sixtyfold, some thirtyfold.
-Who hath ears to hear, let him hear (Matthew 12:3-9 KJV).
+Who hath ears to hear, let him hear.
+(Matthew 12:3-9 KJV)

-Some of us are naturally disposed to receive; some of us learn through our life experiences to receive what there is to be learned.
-Some of us, for a variety of reasons and circumstances, may never be fertile ground for specific kinds of knowledge to take root, sprout, blossom and bear fruit.
+The fertile ground is none other than our imagination, and our intellect’s capacity for seeking a deeper understanding.
+Some of us, at times, are disposed to be fertile ground; some of us learn through our life experiences, and perhaps have cultivated our capacity to receive what there is to be learned.
+Some of us, at times, for a variety of reasons and circumstances, are not fertile ground, and therefore the seeds of truth or wisdom do not to take root, sprout, blossom and bear fruit.

-Thus, are our ears are opened to hear, our eyes to see and fertile ground prepared.
+Thus are our ears are opened to hear, our eyes to see and fertile ground prepared